 Another important component of cancer prevention is blood sugar control.
 Our bodies thrive on carbohydrates but it’s important to focus on the healthy, complex (slowly digested) variety.

 Stephanie McKercher, MS, RDN is a Boulder, CO-based private practice dietitian creating delicious recipes and promoting a world where we all truly love nourishing whole foods.
 Inspired by her past experiences working in an integrative cancer center, Steph shares with her clients a loving environment that focuses on mindful eating, holistic wellness, and cancer nutrition.
-To fall in love with healthy eating with a little help from Steph, visit The Grateful Grazer.
+Visit The Grateful Grazer.